Carbonara can be intimidating.

 Traditional carbonara will use guanciale, an unsmoked italian bacon, pecorino cheese and eggs.

 Guanciale can be hard to find, so pancetta is a close substitute.
 Bacon can be used as well.
-Mixed with the eggs, it gives the dish a very breakfast taste.
-For me bacon's smokey flavor is a bit overpowering.
-Parmesan reggiano can be used instead of pecorino.
+Mixed with the eggs, it gives the dish a very breakfast taste, which I'm not a huge fan of.

 - Pasta pot (Always cook pasta in a large pot to ensure even cooking)